 What to serve with spanakorizo?

 Greek spinach rice makes an easy vegetarian dinner that can be served hot or cold.
 Just scoop it into a bowl, topped with feta and a lemon slice.
 You can also add a dollop of Greek yogurt on top.
-If you'd prefer a vegan rice dish, just omit the feta and yogurt.
+Or, serve with a hearty and fresh side salad like tomato feta salad.

 For a side dish, Spanakorizo pairs nicely with beef, lamb and fish.
 A few of my favorites to serve it with would be Boneless Leg of Lamb, Chicken Souvlaki, and Garlic Salmon.
 You can turn it into a bowl meal and top it with Greek Meatballs or Shrimp Kabobs.